But First We Brunch!

 Fluffy whipped Greek yogurt cream on a spatula.

-Step 4: Continue whisking until peaks hold when whisk or beaters are lifted from the bowl.
+Step 2: Continue whisking until peaks hold when whisk or beaters are lifted from the bowl.
 Cover and chill until ready to use.
-Can be made the day before.

 Whisking melted and cooled butter into crêpe batter.

-Step 5: In a large bowl, whisk eggs.
-Add milk and vanilla and whisk.
-Continue whisking while drizzling in melted and cooled butter.
+Step 1: In a large bowl, whisk eggs.
+Add milk and vanilla extract and whisk.
+Continue whisking while drizzling in melted butter.

 Whisking powdered sugar and flour into wet ingredients for crêpe batter.